mrwonko/PySixense/doc.markdown

 ### PySixense.GetAllData(index_back)

-Returns status and a list containing 4 PySixense.ControllerData (one for each PySixense.GetMaxControllers()) with the data from index_back polls ago (0-PySixense.GetHistorySize()-1)
+Returns status and a list containing 4 PySixense.ControllerData (one for each PySixense.GetMaxControllers()) with the data from index_back polls ago (in range [0, PySixense.GetHistorySize() - 1])

 ### PySixense.GetNewestData(controller_index)